Hereford backs BID's 2nd Term!

 - More flowers

 Plus, all the projects you said you wanted to keep from BID1.

 In preparing for BID2 the BID Board has looked carefully at all the BID rules and has made some changes.
 Full details are in the Business Plan, but here is an overview.

 The threshold at which businesses start paying levy will increase to a rateable value of £10,000.
-This means that some of you who are currently part of the BID and voted last time, won’t receive ballot papers this time.
+This means that some of you who are currently part of the BID and voted last time, will not have voted this time.
 You will still be very welcome to be part of the BID as voluntary members.
-We will be in touch after the ballot to explain how you can do this.
+We will be in touch to explain how you can do this.
 Following positive feedback from the office sector, the BID Board has also decided to include all office-based businesses.